.

 In the present tense, all verbs, except for the verb "to be" only change in the third person singular (it, he, she).
 This change includes the addition of an "s" or "es" at the end of the verb.
 In the past simple tense, there are no changes in the verb form.

-It can be said about the English verb that it only possesses TWO tenses: past and present (I walk, I walked).
-There is no future tense form of English verbs.
-To talk about the future we must use what we call verb "aspects".
-The aspect of a verb talks about something which is not only tense (tense = time).
-Verb aspects often use "compound" forms of the verb, that is, additional words such as modal auxiliaries are included.
-To talk about the future in English we must use these compound forms (I will walk, I'm going to walk, I'm walking etc.).
+To talk about the future in English we must use compound forms of the verb (I will walk, I'm going to walk, I'm walking etc.).
 To give an example of the use of a verb aspect, the phrase "Don't tell me what to do!
-I will walk." is expressing a strong intention and "I'm going to walk in the hills this weekend" expresses a plan we have.
+I will walk." is expressing a strong intention as well as future and "I'm going to walk in the hills this weekend" expresses future and a plan we have.
 Students should remember that "will + infinitive" is not simply the "future tense"; it is just one aspect of many ways to talk about the future in English.

 The tables below show an overall view of the English verb and the various compound forms plus the use of the modal auxiliaries.
 Finally, there is an introduction to the structure of the English verb when used in questions and negative statements and a look at the passive mode in English.